 - Finely dice the green onions and garlic.
 Drizzle a large pan with olive oil and saute onions and garlic for 1-2 minutes, until garlic is soft and fragrant.
 Remove from heat and set aside.

-- In the bowl of a mixer fitted with the paddle attachment, beat together cream cheese, butter and mayonnaise.
-Mix in parmesan cheese, garlic powder, salt and pepper.
+- In the a medium mixing bowl, stir together the cream cheese, butter and mayonnaise.
+Mix in Parmesan cheese, garlic powder, salt and pepper.

 - Pour in the onion and garlic mixture and stir together with the cheese mixture.

-- Slice the french bread in half lengthwise and spread the cut side of the bread with the mixture.
+- Slice the french bread in half lengthwise and spread the cut sides of the bread with the mixture.

-- Bake in a pre-heated 400 degree oven for 5-10 minutes, until the top is slightly browned and the bread is a bit crunchy.
+- Bake for 5-10 minutes, until the topping has warmed through and the bread is golden at the edges.

 |Dietary Fiber 1g||4%|

 Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs:

 This post was updated with new images in 2017.
 Original photos from 2009 below.